thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/AnewHire.md

     PS: Make sure you replace the '[PORT]' with your instance's port.
 Additionally, make sure that any hostnames that are found point to your instance's IP address!

-visit the url, press the button to see nothing happens, and find the script:
+Visit the URL, press the button to see nothing happens, and find the script:

 ![](https://i.imgur.com/Eo7EL5m.png)